SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingScalingPolicyTargetTrackingConfiguration.md

----
-layout: glossary
-title: Add-VSAutoScalingScalingPolicyTargetTrackingConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAutoScalingScalingPolicyTargetTrackingConfiguration

 ## SYNOPSIS
-Adds an AWS::AutoScaling::ScalingPolicy.TargetTrackingConfiguration resource property to the template
+Adds an AWS::AutoScaling::ScalingPolicy.TargetTrackingConfiguration resource property to the template.
+TargetTrackingConfiguration is a subproperty of ScalingPolicy: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-policy.html that specifies a target tracking scaling policy to use with Amazon EC2 Auto Scaling.

 ## SYNTAX